The Long Debated Bourne Stone

 B. L. Freeborn © November 2022

-This an excerpt from: Deciphering the Spirit Pond, Nomans Land and Narragansett Runic Inscriptions – Full article PDF version.
+This an excerpt from: Deciphering the Spirit Pond, Nomans Land and Narragansett Runic Inscriptions – See list below for PDF version.

 Introduction

-In the paper entitled “Validating North American Runic Inscriptions” (PDF) , by this author, the Spirit Pond Rune stones were discussed briefly.
+In the paper entitled “Validating North American Runic Inscriptions” (see PDF list below) , by this author, the Spirit Pond Rune stones were discussed briefly.
 It became apparent that there was too much information on the Spirit Pond stones to include there.
 The previous post discussed the Map Stone, SP-1, and the long Inscription Stone, SP-3 is discussed in the next post.
 The amulet and short SP-2 are discussed below.
-The Leif Erikson (PDF and Post) inscription from Nomans Land and the Narragansett (PDF and Post) were discussed previously.
+The Leif Erikson (Post) inscription from Nomans Land and the Narragansett (Post) were discussed previously.
 These six represent the best runic inscriptions found on the east coast of North America.

 Apologies are given in advance.
 This is end to end numbers which makes for poor reading.
 Do not let the number work deter one from discovering what lays within the inscriptions.
 The essence can be grasped regardless of the level of interest in the math.

-Reading the first paper (PDF) is essential to understanding the importance of the numeric information that is given here and followed by ✓ marks.
+Reading the first paper (PDF listed below) is essential to understanding the importance of the numeric information that is given here and followed by ✓ marks.
 There are four stones from Spirit Pond, Maine.
 The Amulet and Short Inscription Stone are studied here.

 Back to Top